hiend0/Network-Plus-Part-1/Module 2/Physical Labs/basic-switch-and-end-device-configuration.md

 1. **Why are some FastEthernet ports on the switches up and others down?**
    _Answer:_
+   FastEthernet ports are up when a cable is connected.
+If not connected or administratively disabled, the ports will remain down.

 2. **What could prevent a ping from being sent between the PCs?**
    _Answer:_
+   There's several factors that could prevent a ping from being sent like faulty cables, bad network ports, wrong IP adress or subnet mask, firewall, switch or router misconfiguration, and more.

+   # Reflective Questions
+   During this lab I learn a lot about connecting physical switches to the computer.
+I learn how to use PuTTy for the first time.
+Learning different commands for displaying running configuration, IOS version, and interface status.
+The biggest struggle I had was researching the commands I needed to complete the lab.